NUTR 3100. Applied Nutritional Science. 3 Hours.

 NUTR 3250.
 Special Topics in Nutrition.
 3 Hours.

-Prerequisite: Basic nutrition course or permission of Instructor.
+Prerequisites: Basic Nutrition course of NUTR 3100 with a grade "C" or better.
 An intensive study in any area of student interest related to nutrition or a current topic relevant to nutritional science or complementary nutrition care.
-Topics may vary depending on selected area of nutrition.
+Topics may vary depending on selected are of nutrition.
+May be repeated for up to 9 hours of credit if topics are different.

 NUTR 3300.
 Nutrition, Fitness, and Health.
 3 Hours.